aristanetworks/avd/docs/getting-started/ansible-usage-patterns.md

   ~ that can be found in the LICENSE file.
 -->

-# Usage Patterns
+# Ansible Usage Patterns

-This guide demonstrates the different ways to use Arista AVD roles, starting from basic usage and progressively introducing more advanced patterns.
+This guide demonstrates the different ways to use Arista AVD Ansible roles, starting from basic usage and progressively introducing more advanced patterns.
 Each section builds upon the previous one, showing how AVD's flexibility allows you to customize configurations to meet your specific needs.

 - [Ansible Role: eos_cli_config_gen](#ansible-role-eos_cli_config_gen)
 - [eos_designs with eos_cli_config_gen (recommended)](#eos_designs-with-eos_cli_config_gen)